atomisthq/docs/docs/developer/architecture.md

 It all starts with a software delivery machine of your very own.
+That can be for your team or for you personally--one of each is good.

+ An
-An Atomist Software Delivery Machine (SDM) provides a high-level interface for you to take action when things happen.
-In much the same way your CI build kicks off when you push to your repository, Atomist can execute tasks like security scans, documentation publication, release creation, and deployment.
-Because you're using a real programming language, not YAML or Bash, and you have access to a real ecosystem, Node.js, you can create the richest delivery experience you can imagine.
+Atomist Software Delivery Machine (SDM) provides a high-level interface for you to take action when things happen.
+In much the same way your continuous integration build kicks off when you push to your repository, Atomist can execute tasks like security scans, documentation publication, release creation, and deployment.
+Because you're using a real programming language, not YAML or Bash, and because you have access to a real ecosystem, Node.js, you can create the richest delivery experience you can imagine.